Skip to main content

 • Score drift: Model performance degrades over time.
 Re-test quarterly.

-• Feedback loops: If you never tell the model what was actually fraud, it gets stale.
+• Feedback loops: never tell the model what was actually fraud and it goes stale.
 Make sure chargeback outcomes flow back.

 Key Metrics